-Responsible Party for Frequency of data Sampling Approach(check data collection/generation collection/generation each that applies): (check each that applies): (check each that applies):
+Responsible Party for Frequency of data Sampling Approach(check data collection/generation each that applies): (check each that applies): (check each that applies):

-State Medicaid Agency ☐ Weekly ☐ 100% Review

-Operating Agency ☐ Monthly Less than 100% Review

-Sub-State Entity ⊠ Quarterly Representative Sample Confidence Interval = 95% confidence level with a +/- 5% margin of error.

-Other Specify: PASSE □ Annuali ly Stratified Describe Group:

-X Continu Ongoing ously and Other Specify:

-Other Specify:

-Data Aggregation and Analysis:

-Responsible Party for data a and analysis (check each the data aggregation and k each that applies):

-X State Medicaid Agency , □ Weekly

-Operating Agency ☐ Monthly

-☐ Sub-State Entity ⊠ Quarterl y

-Other Specify: ⊠ Annually v

-Continue ously and Ongoing

-Responsible Party for data a and analysis (check each the data aggregation and k each that applies): Other Specify: nly for services rendered N aid in accordance with the vaiver and only for services Data Source (Select one): Financial records (including rsement meth : Number of d reimburseme rendered D N odology specifi encounter clain nt methodology Number of enco ed in the approved waiver an ns reviewed that are coded a v specified in the approved f 'Other' is selected, specify.
-Responsible Party for data collection/generation (check each that applies): Frequency of collection/ge Sampling Approach(check each that applies): State Medicaid Agency □ Weekly □ 100% Review Operating Agency ☐ Monthl y ∑ Less than 100% Review □ Sub-State Entity ⊠ Quarter ·ly Representative Sample Confidence Interval = 95%confidence level with +/- 5% margin of error Other Specify: ☐ Annual ly Stratified Describe Group: Continu Ongoin iously and g Other Specify:
+State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% confidence level with a +/ 5% margin of error.
+Other Specify: PASSE Annually Stratified Describe Grou Continuously and Ongoing Other Specify: Other Specify:

-\Box Other

-Specify:

-Data Aggregation and Analysis:

 Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

+State Medicaid Agency Weekly

+Operating Agency Monthly

+Sub-State Entity Quarterly

+Other Specify: Annually

+Continuously and Ongoing

+Frequency of data aggregation and analysis(check each that applies): Other Specify:

+Number and percent of encounter claims reviewed that are coded and paid in accordance with the reimbursement methodology specified in the approved waiver and only for services rendered N: Number of encounter claims reviewed that are coded and paid in accordance with the reimbursement methodology specified in the approved waiver and only for services rendered D Number of encounter claims reviewed

+Data Source (Select one): Financial records (including expenditures)

+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach(check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Other Specify: Quarterly Annually Representative Sample Confidence Interval = 95%confidence level with +/- 5% margin of error Stratified Describe Group: Continuously and Ongoing Other Specify: Other b.
+Sub-assurance: The state provides evidence that rates remain consistent with the approved rate methodology throughout the five year waiver cycle.

+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-X State Medicaid Agency □ Weekly
+State Medicaid Agency Weekly

-Operating Agency ☐ Monthly
+Operating Agency Monthly

-☐ Sub-State Entity $oxed{oxtless}$ Quarterly
+Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify: